Kartikexp/reminder_standup/README.md

 ## Working
 >It keeps a record of the time a person has been spending on doing a particular task on MAC and alarms the user whenever it is required to keep everything aside and relax for some time being.
+##Ironman Software Universal Automation
+Powershell is a very powerful scripting language used all the over and is know for its good interface .
+One of its best features is as follow #Ironman Software Universal Automation Universal Automation (UA) enables users to execute and schedule PowerShell scripts using a product that specifically offers PowerShell automation.
+This tool is designed to make it easier for users to invoke, control access to and manage a team's PowerShell scripts.